lmfit/lmfit-py/doc/model.rst

 .. versionadded:: 0.9.8

-As with saving models (see section :ref:`model_saveload_sec`), it is sometimes desirable to save a :class:`ModelResult`, either to reuse for later use or to organize and compare different fit results.
+As with saving models (see section :ref:`model_saveload_sec`), it is sometimes desirable to save a :class:`ModelResult`, either for later use or to organize and compare different fit results.
 Lmfit provides a :func:`save_modelresult` function that will save a :class:`ModelResult` to a file.
 There is also a companion :func:`load_modelresult` function that can read this file and reconstruct a :class:`ModelResult` from it.

 As discussed in section :ref:`model_saveload_sec`, there are challenges to